bluesky/bluesky/doc/source/plans.rst

 Executing Plans
 ---------------

-Define a :func:`count` plan, which reads one or more detectors, and pass it to the RunEngine for execution.
+Define a :func:`count` plan, which simply triggers and reads one or more detectors, and pass it to the RunEngine for execution.

 .. ipython:: python
     :suppress: